 My 3rd grader needed to make a wall display showcasing the math vocabulary words that he will be using this quarter.
 A bulletin board is a must for creating a space or assigned project without having to put dozens of pins in your walls.

-This wireless, fun mouse is perfect for those small hands and fingers that may have a harder time worker the mouse pad of a laptop.
-They come in variety of fun characters and colors making them appealing to the kiddos and are wireless making them super kid friendly.
+This wireless, fun mouse is perfect for those small hands and fingers that may have a harder time worker the regular sized mouse of a laptop.
+They come in variety of fun characters and colors, making them appealing to the kiddos and the are wireless making them super kid friendly.